-If you recently turned 65 or will be soon, Medicare costs and plans may be on your mind.
+If you recently turned 65 or will be soon, Medicare plans and costs may be on your mind.

-Every Part D plan meets specific Medicare rules about what type of drugs must be covered, and every prescription drug plan will have a formulary, which is a list of medications, in three tiers.
-The lower the tier, the lower the cost for the medication.
-The highest-tier drugs, often known by their brand names, are the most expensive.
-An example of a brand name drug is the diabetes treatment medication Januvia.
+All Part D plans meet specific Medicare rules about what type of drugs must be covered.
+Each drug plan will have a formulary, which is a list of medications covered, in three tiers.
+The lower the tier, the lower the cost for the drug.
+The drugs in the highest tier, often known by their brand names, cost the most.

-Before you sign up, it’s important to shop carefully for Medicare Part D because you could end up paying more than you have to for the prescription drugs you require.
+Before you sign up, you need to look around for your Medicare Part D plan and compare costs, because you could end up paying more than you have to for the drugs you need.

 Best Overall : Humana